BradleyCulley/bradleyculley.github.io/_posts/2025-06-14-Ocean-Boulevard.md

 <p>
 That's how I felt in Hampton.
-More than a passing enjoyment, I felt somehow engulfed; pleasantly lost in the experience of the ocean.
+More than a passing enjoyment, I felt somehow engulfed; happily lost in the experience of the ocean.
 </p>

 <div align="center">